AngelicaDolor/AngelicaDolor/README.md

 ###
 👋 Hi there, I'm Angelica

-🎓 I have a Bachelor's of Science in Medical Laboratory Science, and a Bachelor of Business Administration in Management Information Systems (MIS).
+🎓 I have a Bachelor's of Science in Medical Laboratory Science and currently taking up a Bachelor of Business Administration in Management Information Systems (MIS).

 🌱 I'm fascinated by data and learning everything about it